-There are deductible temporary differences of approximately \$9,777,231 (2021: \$9,749,557) from the Namibian operations which are not recognized because the deferred tax asset does not meet the recognition criteria under IAS 12.
+There are deductible temporary differences for resource deductions of \$10,816,503 (2022: \$9,732,360) from the Namibian operations which give rise to a deferred tax asset which the Company has not recognized because the deferred tax asset does not meet the recognition criteria under IAS 12.

-16. Fair value measurement
+13. Fair value measurement